Logistics

 - Sustainable cost savings and increased competitiveness

-What are the advantages and disadvantages of outsourcing in logistics?
+What are the advantages and disadvantages of logistics outsourcing?

 What are the advantages and disadvantages of insourcing in logistics?